 5.5

-The Head of Resources & Finance Manager will arrange the presentation of all External Audit reports including reports on the audited Annual Accounts to the Finance and Audit Committee, and make appropriate arrangements for the submission of said accounts to Companies House.
+The Head of Resources & Finance Manager will arrange the presentation of all External Audit reports including reports on the audited Annual Accounts to the Finance and Audit Committee, and make appropriate arrangements for the submission of said accounts to Companies House and OSCR.

 5.6

-Any matter which is liable to have a material effect on HLH’s finances must be discussed with the Head of Resources & Finance Manager before any provisional or other commitment is incurred.
+Any matter which is liable to have a material effect on HLH’s finances must be discussed with the Chief Executive, Head of Resources, Finance Manager, and the Chair of the Finance and Audit Committee before any provisional or other commitment is incurred.
 Where Senior Management Team reports provide proposals requiring a decision, a paragraph headed “Resource Implications” should be provided detailing any financial, staffing, property, IT, vehicle or plant issues associated with the proposals and how they are to be funded.

 6. CAPITAL EXPENDITURE PLANNING